damodarvaishnav05/Task_3_Elab/README.md

 📰 News Headlines Web Scraper

 📌 Overview
-This is a Python script that automatically scrapes the latest news headlines from a public website (BBC News).
-The headlines are saved into a text file (headlines.txt) for easy reading.
+This is a Python script that automatically scrapes the latest news headlines from a public website (BBC News).The headlines are saved into a text file (headlines.txt) for easy reading.

 ⚙️ Features
--Fetches live news headlines using requests
+-Fetches live news headlines using requests,

--Extracts headlines with BeautifulSoup
+-Extracts headlines with BeautifulSoup,

--Saves all headlines into a .txt file
+-Saves all headlines into a .txt file,

--Handles errors (like failed requests)
+-Handles errors (like failed requests).

 🛠️ Tools & Libraries